lakejs/lake-docs/reference/index.md

 # {{ $frontmatter.title }}

-You can configure the editor using the parameter of the constructor of the [Editor](/reference/editor.md) class.
+The config is the parameter of the constructor of the [Editor](/reference/editor.md) class, it allows you to customize various aspects of the editor.

 Example: